LS-Lab/KeYmaeraX-release/doc/dL-grammar.md

 ==Types==

 It is considered an error to use the same name with different types in different places, such as in `x() -> [x:=x(x);]x()>x(x,x())`
+It is considered an error to use divisions `e/d` without a nonzero divisor `d`.

 Contrast to Theory